DominickA/JSVita-Beta/README.md

 JSVita - JavaScript Framework - Simplicity to the Fullest | Beta 4
 ===============================

-This is a beta version of the upcoming JSVita.
+This is the beta version of the upcoming JSVita JavaScript Framework.
 This framework is very simple, hence the motto: "Simplicity to the Fullest".
-I strive to teach others about pure JavaScript while having them decide whether they want to write it all out, or use our framework, but understand JavaScript at the same time.
+I strive to teach others about pure JavaScript while having them decide whether they want to write it all out, or use my framework, but understand JavaScript at the same time.

 This Framework/Library will work in most browsers, some old and all new.